jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 After we have achieved the goal of writing the data into partitions, we then created a view on top of the data in the silver layer.
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/data_trip_green_view.png">

 Note that the use of *STORED PROCEDURES* here to write the data into partitions is not the most effective approach.
-Spark Pool is the best approach to impelement this as shown below.
+Spark Pool is the best approach to impelement this and it will be demonstrated in the later section of this project.

 ### Transform data from Silver layer into gold/reporting layer to meet business requirements
 We have successfully moved data from the raw/bronze layer to the silver layer and also created external tables and views for easy access for data analysts and scientists.